jebin2/TextFrameAligner/scene_matching_system_prompt.md

 ## Matching Process

 ### Match Types (in order of preference):
-1. **Direct**: Recap sentences explicitly describing the same events, actions, or situations depicted in the scene caption.
+1. **Direct**: Scene captions explicitly showing the same events, actions, or situations described in the recap sentence.
-2. **Supporting**: Recap sentences that provide context, consequences, or related information directly tied to the visual scene described in the caption.
+2. **Supporting**: Scene captions that provide visual context, consequences, or related information directly tied to the events described in the recap sentence.
-3. **Thematic**: Recap sentences providing relevant background, character developments, or narrative elements that contribute to the overall context of the scene caption.
+3. **Thematic**: Scene captions providing relevant visual background, character developments, or narrative elements that contribute to the overall context of the recap sentence.

 ### Matching Rules:
-- **Required Matching**: Every scene caption must have one recap sentence match.
+- **Required Matching**: Every recap sentence must have one scene caption match.
-- **No Duplicate Usage**: Each recap sentence can only be matched to one scene caption.
-Once a recap sentence is assigned, it cannot be reused for other scene captions.
+- **No Duplicate Usage**: Each scene caption can only be matched to one recap sentence.
+Once a scene caption is assigned, it cannot be reused for other recap sentences.
-- **Optimal Assignment**: When multiple scene captions could match the same recap sentence, assign it to the scene caption with the strongest relevance score.
+- **Optimal Assignment**: When multiple recap sentences could match the same scene caption, assign it to the recap sentence with the strongest relevance score.
-- **Relevance Priority**: Prioritize the most relevant recap sentence for each scene caption from the available (unassigned) recap sentences.
+- **Relevance Priority**: Prioritize the most relevant scene caption for each recap sentence from the available (unassigned) scene captions.
-- **Content Alignment**: Prefer recap sentences that provide meaningful narrative context for the visual scene.
+- **Content Alignment**: Prefer scene captions that provide meaningful visual context for the recap sentence.
-- **Fallback Strategy**: If the most relevant recap sentence is already assigned, select the next best available match that hasn't been used.
+- **Fallback Strategy**: If the most relevant scene caption is already assigned, select the next best available match that hasn't been used.

 ### Matching Algorithm:
-1. Evaluate all possible scene caption-recap sentence pairs and score their relevance.
+1. Evaluate all possible recap sentence-scene caption pairs and score their relevance.
 2. Sort matches by relevance score (highest first).
-3. Assign matches in order of relevance, skipping any recap sentences already assigned.
+3. Assign matches in order of relevance, skipping any scene captions already assigned.
-4. Ensure every scene caption receives exactly one match.
+4. Ensure every recap sentence receives exactly one match.
 5. If conflicts arise, prioritize matches with higher relevance scores.

 ## Output Format (JSON):